The system and hardware requirements for ArcGIS Mission Server are listed below.

 During ArcGIS Mission Server set up, you will federate your new ArcGIS Mission Server site with your Enterprise portal 10.8.

-Domain name service and fully qualified domain name recommendations
+Domain name system and fully qualified domain name recommendations

 Supported web browsers